Cirque Du Soleil Performer Falls To His Death During Show In Florida

 "While he was performing the aerial straps number, long-time aerialist, Yann Arnaud, fell onto the stage," Cirque du Soleil's VOLTA said in a statement on Twitter.

-The statement said that Arnaud fell about 20 feet.
+The statement said that the 38-year-old Arnaud fell about 20 feet.
 Emergency procedures were initiated, it said, and Arnaud was taken to a hospital, where he died from his injuries early Sunday.

 "The entire Cirque du Soleil family is in shock and devastated by this tragedy," the statement said.
 "Yann had been with us for over 15 years and was loved by all who had the chance to know him."